dohomi/tamagui-kitchen-sink/readme.md

 # tamagui-extras component addon for Tamagui

+## 🔦 About

 This repo is a mono-repo where `tamagui-extras` will be developed to add missing components and functionalities into the UI framework `tamagui`

-## 🔦 About

-This monorepo is a kitchen sink for an Expo + Next.js + Tamagui + Solito + Storybook app.

 Many thanks to  [@FernandoTheRojo](https://twitter.com/fernandotherojo) for the Solito starter monorepo which this was forked from.
 Check out